instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/_api-versions.md

 - server, corpus, field info:
     - `indexName` in responses has been replaced with `corpusName`.
     - Corpora, metadata and annotated field and annotations report certain properties (such as `displayName`, `description`) inside a `custom` block now etc. These are all ignored by BlackLab but may be useful for client applications such as BlackLab Frontend.
 They are only included in responses if you specify `custom=true`.
+    - Document and token count have been grouped under a `count` key.
+A parallel corpus will also include a `docVersions` key that gives the total number of document versions. `annotatedFields` will also include a `count` key that gives the number of docs/tokens for that field.
 - Results pages:
-    - `summary` has been restructured to group related values together.
-Keys have been renamed for clarity.
+    - `summary` has been restructured to group related values together under `params`, `resultWindow` and `resultStats`.
+Subkeys have been renamed for clarity.
     - response keys `left`/`right` have been replaced with `before`/`after` in the `/hits` response.
     - `docInfos` now have a `metadata` subobject instead of mixing metadata with `mayView` and `lengthInTokens`.
     - When using `usecontent=orig`, the value of `escapexmlfragment` now defaults to `true`, so XML fragments from the document will be escaped as CDATA.
 Set it to `false` to include them as part of the XML structure instead (the old default).